czyzby/gdx-lml/README.md

 0.8 -> 0.9:

 - `@actor` macro.
 Looks for an action with the passed ID, invokes it (expecting an Actor) and adds the returned Actor to the current parent tag.
 For example, if you use `<@actor myMethodName />` tag inside `<table>...</table>` tags, your actor returned by `myMethodName` action will be added to the table.
 Useful if you want to create an actor from scratch without adding a new actor tag parser.
+- Array-parsing macros (forEach, nested, etc.) now support methods that return object arrays.
+Before you had to manually convert arrays to iterables to properly handle method invocations; now simple object arrays can be returned and each of its elements will be safely converted to string.
+Primitive arrays are not supported (yet?).

 0.7 -> 0.8: